Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 covariances into a general market movement, and an idiosyncratic risk component for each asset.
 Also CAPM priors and risk factors obtained from principal component analysis can be phrased in this form.
-See `Efficient frontier(s) with cardinality constraints`_ for an example for a synthetic multi-factor model..
+See `Efficient frontier(s) with cardinality constraints`_ for an example for a synthetic multi-factor model.

 Rather than computing the covariance matrix explcitly from the decomposition, it is adivised for performance and accuracy reasons to input the individual